NethermindEth/docs/ethereum-client/json-rpc/parity.md

-# Parity module
+# parity

-## parity\_clearEngineSigner
+## parity_clearEngineSigner

 Clears an authority account for signing consensus messages.
 Blocks will not be sealed.

 | Invocation |
 | :--- |